Urban evolution

 Urban evolution refers to the heritable genetic changes of populations in response to urban development and anthropogenic activities in urban areas.
-Urban evolution can be caused by mutation, genetic drift, gene flow, or evolution by natural selection.
-Biologists have observed evolutionary change in numerous species compared to their rural counterparts on a relatively short timescale.
+Urban evolution can be caused by non-random mating, mutation, genetic drift, gene flow, or evolution by natural selection.
+In the context of Earth's living history, rapid urbanization is a relatively recent phenomenon, yet biologists have already observed evolutionary change in numerous species compared to their rural counterparts on a relatively short timescale.

 Strong selection pressures due to urbanization play a big role in this process.
-The changed environmental conditions lead to selection and adaptive changes in city-dwelling plants and animals.
-Also, there is a significant change in species composition between rural and urban ecosystems.
+Urbanization introduces distinct challenges such as altered microclimates, pollution, habitat fragmentation, and differential resource availability.
+These changed environmental conditions exert unique selection pressures on their inhabitants, leading to physiological and behavioral adaptations in city-dwelling plant and animal species.
+However, there is also discussion on whether some of these emerging traits are truly a consequence of genetic adaptation, or examples of phenotypic plasticity.
+There is also a significant change in species composition between rural and urban ecosystems.

-Shared aspects of cities worldwide also give ample opportunity for scientists to study the specific evolutionary responses in these rapidly changed landscapes independently.
-How certain organisms (are able to) adapt to urban environments while others cannot, gives a live perspective on rapid evolution.
+Understanding how anthropogenic activity can influence the traits of other living beings can help humans better understand their effect on the environment, particularly as cities continue to grow.
+Shared aspects of cities worldwide give ample opportunity for scientists to study the specific evolutionary responses in these rapidly changed landscapes independently.
+How certain organisms adapt to urban environments while others cannot gives a live perspective on rapid evolution.

 Urbanization

-With urban growth, the urban-rural gradient has seen a large shift in distribution of humans, moving from low density to very high in the last millennia.
+With urban growth, the urban-rural gradient has seen a large shift in distribution of humans, moving from low density to very high density within the last millennia.
 This has brought a large change to environments as well as societies.

-Urbanization transforms natural habitats to completely altered living spaces that sustain large human populations.
+Urbanization transforms natural habitats into completely altered living spaces that sustain large human populations.
 Increasing congregation of humans accompanies the expansion of infrastructure, industry and housing.
 Natural vegetation and soil are mostly replaced or covered by dense grey materials.
-Urbanized areas continue to expand both in size and number globally; in 2018, the United Nations estimated that 68% of people globally will live in ever-larger urban areas by 2050.
+Urbanized areas continue to expand both in size and number globally; in 2018, the United Nations estimated that 68% of people globally will live in ever-expanding urban areas by 2050.